ME-ICA/tedana/CONTRIBUTING.md

 with at most about 500 lines of code (not including docstrings) per script.
 We use [black][link_black] and [isort][link_isort] to enforce this code style, and we strongly recommend running both tools on your fork before opening a pull request.
+To make sure all commits are formatted correctly, we use [pre-commit][link_precommit].

 Additionally, we have adopted a primarily functional approach in `tedana`, so we avoid defining our own classes within the library unless absolutely necessary.